 Given that safari adventures are so popular in most African nations, there are an overwhelming amount of tour operators to choose from.

-To make this graduation trip idea a reality, select a reputable operator by looking into who they employ (LOCALS & NATIVES) and how they give back to the regions where they work.
+To make this graduation trip idea a reality, select a reputable operator by looking into who they employ (as in, natives and locals) and how they give back to the regions where they work.

 Natural Habitat Adventures, for example, is 100% carbon neutral.